-One of the best science-oriented kits you could get for your child is the Spangler Science Club box.
+This may be the best science subscription box you could get for your child is the Spangler Science Club box.
 They pride themselves on creating researched and tested in-home laboratory projects.
 Quantity is as vital as quality here; each box comes with up to ten experiments for your child to work on.
-Spread out across each month; your kid will always have something to do.
+Spread out across every month; your kid will always have something to do.

 Black Girl MATHgic encourages black girls, often underrepresented in STEM fields, to embrace their love for mathematics.
 Boxes come with a math activity booklet, a Caring Adult Guide, and three to five items related to the month’s chosen theme.

 Technology and creativity collide with the Bitsbox.
-This STEM subscription box is made to teach your kids about the building blocks of computer science, with particular emphasis on apps.
+This monthly STEM subscription box is made to teach your kids for ages 6-12 about the building blocks of age-appropriate computer science, with particular emphasis on apps.
 Your kids will enjoy the colorful coding projects from the physical kits, as well as the detailed lessons from Bitsbox’s web component.

 First, kids learn simple coding language; then they apply it to a variety of projects.
 Each Bitsbox builds on the knowledge gained from the last one, so kids can start them without any prior coding experience.
 Some projects include simulations, greeting cards, and even video games.
 The Bitsbox website makes it possible for your up and coming programmers to build workable phone apps.
 In short, this is yet another excellent option for your STEM child.

 8. Club SciKidz